hmcts/ops-runbooks/f5/VPN-routing-config.md

 </details>

-2. For making the changes to the ACL: click 'Access Control Lists' tab under the 'Access' tab and select `acl_vpn_reform`, page linked here:\
+2. For making the changes to the ACL: click 'Access → 'Access Control Lists' → 'acl_vpn_reform', [direct link](vpn.platform.hmcts.net/tmui/Control/jspmap/tmui/accessctrl/acls/properties.jsp?name=/Common/acl_vpn_reform)
 [Access Control List](https://vpn.platform.hmcts.net/tmui/Control/jspmap/tmui/accessctrl/acls/list.jsp)

 3. You will see a list of ACLs for all the entries.
 Find the one which you need to edit.
 The CIDR range will be in the column labeled as Dst IP/Mask.